 The process known as System Configuration Utility or 1:00-7:00 or VIRUS or uslotttery or X1iqfopNgnDUz6mjRTLC3fAVijUgsiiDBRYeC9W1nW1UK or Qk0t1E

-belongs to software Microsoft Windows Operating System or Installer or worm2007 or Error or j7T6Hsr3 or WinRAR or plHi9lQ7nIzHQIZFdm5srMHn2qgRoSjaKrSxCKrvKIZ9q or Project1
+belongs to software Microsoft Windows Operating System or Error or j7T6Hsr3 or WinRAR or BeatsByDreeS or plHi9lQ7nIzHQIZFdm5srMHn2qgRoSjaKrSxCKrvKIZ9q or Project1 or Application

 Description: The original msconfig.exe from Microsoft is an important part of Windows, but often causes problems.
 The msconfig.exe file is located in a subfolder of C:\Windows.

 The program has a visible window.
 The msconfig.exe file is a Microsoft signed file.
+The msconfig.exe file is a Windows core system file.
 Msconfig.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 1% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 0% dangerous, however you should also read the user reviews.

 Recommended: Identify msconfig.exe related errors